osd_map_message_max default is too high?

 Should osd_map_message_max be further reduced to 20 or 10 or better yet expressed in bytes?

-#14 Updated by Nathan Cutler 6 months ago
+#14 Updated by Nathan Cutler almost 2 years ago

 Luminous backport analysis: